andrewcooke/choochoo/docs/docker.md

     > docker volume create choochoo-data

-This creates a named volume (something like a disk) that you can use as a place to store data.
+This creates a named volume (something like a disk) where you can store data.
 It can be mounted in the same way as the directory above:

     > docker run -p 127.0.0.1:8000:8000 -p 127.0.0.1:8001:8001 \
       -v choochoo-data:/data andrewcooke/choochoo:latest